core-wg/oscore/draft-ietf-core-object-security.md

 This section gives examples of deriving new security contexts by adding randomness to the input parameters pre-established between client and server; in particular Master Secret, Master Salt and Sender/Recipient ID (see {{context-derivation}}).

+The ID Context may have been lost by the server, so a client might need to communicate it to the server.

 ### Client-initiated Generation of New Security Context {#client-ini}

 This example shows how a client initiates the establishment of a new security context, e.g. because the client has rebooted, by making a request to a reserved server resource: /oscore.
 The procedure is repeated for each server.